commercialhaskell/stack/doc/tutorial/project_configuration.md

 use [LTS Haskell 23.24](https://www.stackage.org/lts-23.24), which implies GHC 9.8.4 (which is why `stack build` installs that version of GHC if it is not already available to Stack).
-There are a number of values you can use for `snapshot`, which we'll cover later.
+There are a number of values you can use for `snapshot`, which we will cover later.

 The key [`packages`](../configure/yaml/project.md#packages) is another project-specific configuration option.
 Its value tells Stack which project packages, located locally, to build.
 In our simple example, we have only a single project package, located in the same directory, so '`.`' suffices.
-However, Stack has powerful support for multi-package projects, which we'll describe as this guide progresses.
+However, Stack has powerful support for multi-package projects, which we will describe as this guide progresses.